opral/monorepo/guides/use-paraglide-with-nextjs-app-router/use-paraglide-with-nextjs-app-router.md

 You should now see the message "Hello World!" on your homepage!

-> Note: If you are using Visual Studio Code, you should install the [inlang IDE Extension](https://inlang.com/m/r7kp499g/app-inlang-ideExtension).
+> Note: If you are using Visual Studio Code, you should install [sherlock (VS Code extension)](https://inlang.com/m/r7kp499g/app-inlang-ideExtension).
 It will give you inline previews of messages and allow you to edit them right in your source code.

 ## Adding more languages